vapourismo/luwra/docs/mkdocs/user-types.md

 # User Types
 A user type is a collection of class members bundled into a metatable.
-Before user types can be used in Lua, you must register such metatable in Lua's registry.
+In order to use all class members, one must register the type's metatable in Lua's registry.

 The following examples work on this class: